• Christmas Recipes

 Seasoning the Chicken

-The first step is pounding and tenderizing the meat.
-It takes two extra seconds and can make a huge difference!
+Step 1: Pound and tenderize the meat.
+It takes two extra seconds and can make a huge difference in tenderness!

-Place your cast iron over medium heat.
+Step 2: Place your cast iron over medium heat.
 While the cast iron is heating, season the chicken breasts with whatever seasoning you prefer.
 You don't need to marinate if you don't have time.
-I usually don't have time and it still comes out delicious.
+I usually don't have time, and it still comes out delicious, but if you remember, you can season up to 48 hours in advance.

 Cooking the Chicken

-Place each chicken breast flat on the cast iron.
+Step 3: Place each chicken breast flat on the cast iron.
 Add half of a lemon, cut side down, on the skillet.
-You may need to do this in 2 batches depending on the size of your cast iron.
+You may need to do this in 2 batches, depending on the size of your cast iron.

 Basting